rogoson/Deep-RL-Improved/Plan of action.md

 ### Noise and Seeds

 - Preliminary explanation
-- Show effects of noise used
+- Show effects of noise used on prices

 ### Normalisation

 - Show normalised and unnormalised validation data (in the paper, not appendix).
 - Show total rewards also with the normalised data – it seems very noisy, unstable progress:
   [Unstable Progress](https://wandb.ai/richardpogoson-none/RL-Portfolio-Management/runs/ihukwg4t?nw=nwuserrichardpogoson)
+- Just one run (no noise)

 # Results

 ## 1. Noise – Effect on SLR

-- Vary seeds for **200k timesteps** and provide commentary using graphs
+- Vary seeds for **200k timesteps** and provide commentary using graphs.
+Compare Training Rewards with validation rewards for each base seed used = 20 graphs.
+Long, but doable.
-- Same approach as before, but include **WandB graphs** of final training portfolio values over time (divided by scaling)

 ## 2. Varied Base Seeds on Rewards

-- Show what the agent is really doing (Appendix) – strange behavior
 - CVaR's mitigation ability – analyze all cases
+- reward variance on Test-Set
+- Same as before - compare general metrics

 ## 3. Comparisons with Indices

+- Show what the agent is really doing (Appendix) – strange behavior